tamothee/IOTS/Readme.md

 |  CS-02;IA-01  |  We used a cryptographic algorithm (PBKDF2) to hash the device password with salt for better <b>confidentiality</b>.  |
 |  AP-04  |  In order to prevent threat actors from physically accessing the microcontroller, which is the core of the physical system, we created a tamper-resistant box which is used to hold the microcontroller  |

-<h3>Documentation (to run this system yourself)</h3>
-<h4>Website</h4>
-The website is hosted on vercel and is reachable via https://iots.vercel.app/ .
-The website is built on NextJS which is a meta ReactJS framework which allows developers to create full stack web application.
-It also uses MongoDB as a database to store the user device information and Auth0 to handle user authentication and storing of user information.

 <h4>System Wide Compliance List</h4>
 <i>TR64 Compliance List: LP-01;LP-02;LP-03;LP-07;LP-09</i> </br>